scanerator/scanerator/README.md

 ## Maven Repository

-**Scanerator** is not yet on maven central, so a `<repository>` element is required in your `pom.xml` to depend on it.
+**Scanerator** is not yet on maven central, so a `<repository>` element is required to depend on it.
 The following snippet may be used:

 	<repository>
 		<id>robin-kirkman-nexus</id>